 I completed my Ph.D. in Psychology at Emory University, with specializations in Clinical Psychology and Cognition & Development, and completed an internship in Child Clinical Psychology as well as post-doctoral training in Pediatric Neuropsychology at the University of Chicago, Department of Psychiatry.
 As director of the UWM Child Neurodevelopment Research Lab, my research focuses on the cognitive, emotional, and behavioral characteristics of children with neurodevelopmental disorders.
 I have published research about the cognitive, adaptive, and personality characteristics of children with Williams syndrome, about the behavioral phenotype of children with 7q11.23 Duplication syndrome, and about the cognitive and behavioral phenotype of children with neurofibromatosis type 1.

-Current research projects related to Williams syndrome include development of a manualized developmentally-informed cognitive-behavior therapy intervention for the treatment of anxiety and fear in young children with Williams syndrome.
+Current research projects in the Child Neurodevelopment Research Lab related to Williams syndrome include development of a manualized developmentally-informed cognitive-behavior therapy intervention for the treatment of anxiety and fear in young children with Williams syndrome.
 Current research related to neurofibromatosis type 1 includes longitudinal examination of cognitive and psychosocial functioning beginning in the preschool years, social, cognitive, and academic outcomes in school-age children with NF1, the reliability and validity of measures of attention in the preschool years, and neural indicators of attention difficulties in children with NF1.
-I am also conducting research on the behavioral phenotype of children with Duplication 7q11.23 syndrome, with a focus on characterizing social functioning, areas of psychopathology risk, and autism spectrum symptomatology.
+We are also beginning a study of a telehealth group intervention to improve the social functioning of adolescents with NF1.